VadokDev/MOSS-UTFSM/README.md

 # :mortar_board: MOSS Client for the Programming Course of the UTFSM

-**MOSS-UTFSM** is a tool that aims to support teachers and assistants of the Universidad Técnica Federico Santa María in the detection of plagiarism in homeworks, using the [Standford's MOSS System](https://theory.stanford.edu/~aiken/moss/ "Standford's Plagiarism Detection") for Measure Of Software Similarity and the [Amazon S3 Service](https://aws.amazon.com/s3/) for plagiarism reports storage.
+**MOSS-UTFSM** is a tool that aims to support teachers and assistants of the Universidad Técnica Federico Santa María in the detection of plagiarism in homework, using [Standford's MOSS System](https://theory.stanford.edu/~aiken/moss/ "Standford's Plagiarism Detection") for Measure Of Software Similarity and the [Amazon S3 Service](https://aws.amazon.com/s3/) for plagiarism reports storage.

 ## :mag_right: Requirements